department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/product/10-10EZ Postmortem WIP.md

 ## Resolution

-- Ticket entered in #vfs-platform-support channel
-PR #14930 was found to be the source of the issue.
+[PR #14930](https://github.com/department-of-veterans-affairs/vets-api/pull/14930/files) was found to be the source of the issue.
 The commit was reverted and redeployment was completed.
 After about 10 minutes, the 10-10EZ submissions reported successful.
 All 10-10EZ applications that were in a "retry" state were retried succesfully.

 ### What went well